Fitness and survival are by nature estimates of past performance.

 - Raynaud’s syndrome is also rare; it is present in 1 out of 20 people (5%) in the US.
 Yet over 70% of the migraineurs surveyed have Raynaud’s.
 The SNP count for Raynaud’s is 88; 68% of the SNPs in Raynaud’s are part of the migraine SNPs.
 The two conditions must therefore also be related–perhaps common ancestor here too.

 EDS and Raynaud’s also overlap with each other; 16% of the SNPs in Raynaud’s are also in EDS and 12% of the EDS SNPs are found in Raynaud’s.
 It appears that the two conditions are also related and both are related to migraine.
 While I can certainly explain the reason for the evolutionary benefit of the genetic adaptations for both Raynaud’s and EDS, I have a different point to make here.

 Note that Raynaud’s phenomenon has 88 SNPs, EDS 121, and migraine 1293.
 These are small stable numbers (blue eyes 1092!), indicating how ancient they are and that they may indeed be related to one another.
-After my lengthy introduction, this is my point: Raynaud’s, EDS, and migraine are not mutations but are variances that over time turned into adaptations that in ancient time served a benefit.
-The percent of people afflicted with migraines is too large and they have too many similar traits to be considered a random mutation.
-If the hyper sensitive migraine-brain is an adaptation that serves an evolutionary benefit, why do we medicate it rather than feed it the way an ancient brain would have been fed?
-During the ancient time when migraine brain, EDS, and Raynaud’s were important and beneficial, there were no soft drinks, smoothies, cakes, breads and pastas on every corner.
+After my lengthy introduction, this is my point: Raynaud’s, EDS, and migraine are not mutations but are variances that over time turned into adaptations that in ancient times served a benefit.
+The percentage of people afflicted with migraines is too large and they have too many similar traits to be considered a random mutation.
+If the hypersensitive migraine brain is an adaptation that serves an evolutionary benefit, why do we medicate it rather than feed it the way an ancient brain would have been fed?
+During the ancient time when migraine brain, EDS, and Raynaud’s were important and beneficial, there were no soft drinks, smoothies, cakes, bread, and pasta on every corner.
 We need to respect who we are and eat for our brain.